UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/persistence/MicoServiceDeploymentInfoRepository.rst

 .. java:method:: @Query  void deleteAllByApplication(String applicationShortName, String applicationVersion)
    :outertype: MicoServiceDeploymentInfoRepository

-   Deletes all deployment information for a particular application.
+   Deletes all deployment information for a particular application including the ones for the KafkaFaasConnectors.
 All additional properties of a \ :java:ref:`MicoServiceDeploymentInfo`\  that are stored as a separate node entity and connected to it via a \ ``[:HAS]``\  relationship will be deleted, too.

    :param applicationShortName: the short name of the \ :java:ref:`MicoApplication`\ .
    :param applicationVersion: the version of the \ :java:ref:`MicoApplication`\ .